Xposed-Modules-Repo/com.my.televip/README.md

 7. Save stories to the gallery, including those that cannot normally be saved.

-8. Change name (Note: The name changes only on your device).

-9. Hide Phone Number
+8. Hide Phone Number

-10. Hide Online Status
+9. Hide Online Status

-11. Prevent Deletion of Secret Media
+10. Prevent Deletion of Secret Media

-12. Show Deleted Messages
+11. Show Deleted Messages

-13. Disable Stories
+12. Disable Stories

 There are additional features that are not listed here.